SMerrony/aghast/README.md

 The `-configdir` argument is compulsory and must refer to a directory containing the configuration files described above.

-AGHAST is largely stateless (unless Integrations explicitly hold some state), it may be started and stopped without losing any data.
+AGHAST is largely stateless (unless Integrations explicitly hold some state), it may be started and stopped withoutlosing any data.
 There is no intrinsic requirement for a database for the AGHAST core system.

+A very simple systemd `.service` file is provided in the `examples` directory - you will at least need to alter the `ExecStart=` line to suit your circumstances.

 ## MQTT Aide-Memoire
 From time-to-time you may wish to manually purge any retained MQTT messages...